mimilambda/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?

-Sessions are used by the server to recognize the user who is logged in, and to log them out after some time has gone by.
+        Sessions are used to store user information to be stored in a server.
 - [ ] What does bcrypt do to help us store passwords in a secure manner.

-Bcrypt hashes passwords, meaning they are stored as long combinations of letters and numbers so hackers can't see the actual password.
+        It hashes the user's password and the hashed password is what gets stored in the database.

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? bcrypt hashes passwords and simultaneously adds a salt (one that the backend developer makes) for an added protection of safetly.
+Making it harder for an attacker to decrpyt the user's information.
+With the hashSync() method, it slows down the process of being authenticated as well.

-Increases iteration count

 - [ ] What are the three parts of the JSON Web Token?

-Header, payload, signature
+        Header, payload, and signature
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.